 Departmental academic policies must be approved by the department's full-time faculty, department chair, division dean, and Provost and Chief Academic Officer prior to submission to the Academic Policies and Procedures Standing Committee.
 Upon approval by the Academic Policies and Procedures Standing Committee, the policy is submitted to President's Cabinet.
 Final approval must be granted by the Board of Trustees.

 LENGTH OF PROGRAMS, SEMESTERS, AND CREDIT HOURS

-Policy No. 3357:15-13-39 Page 1 of 5 Effective 04/20/2012 Revised: 05/17/2012 Revised: 03/14/2015 Revised: 05/29/2020
+Policy No. 3357:15-13-39 Revised: 03/14/2015 Page 1 of 5 Revised: 05/29/2020